Lime Sherbet Freeze is such a fun thing to make for St. Patrick’s Day. It is a nice alternative to all the green mint treats out there right now!

 I used a 4 to 1 ratio.
 4 scoops of sherbet to 1 scoop of ice cream to 1/2 C liquid.
 This made two small lime sherbet freezes.
 So depending on how many people you are going to feed will depend on how much you need.
 The ice cream gives it bit of creaminess too.

 Then just blend it all up – you want it nice and thick.
 A freeze needs to be thick and icy!
+Check out my favorite blender here.

 Of course the next step is to grab a spoon and dig in.